zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/0introduction/introduction.md

 **Compartments** – Allows you to organize and control access to your cloud resources.
 A compartment is a collection of related resources (such as instances, virtual cloud networks, block volumes) that can be accessed only by certain groups.

 **Virtual Cloud Network (VCN)** – Networking and compute resources required to run PSFT on Oracle Cloud Infrastructure.
-The PSFT VCN includes the recommended networking resources (VCN, subnets routing tables, internet gateway, security lists, and security rules) to run Oracle Peoplesoft on OCI.
+The PSFT VCN includes the recommended networking resources (VCN, subnets routing tables, internet gateway, security lists, and security rules) to run Oracle PeopleSoft on OCI.

 **Oracle Cloud Infrastructure (OCI)** – Combines the elasticity and utility of public cloud with the granular control, security, and predictability of on-premises infrastructure to deliver high-performance, high availability, and cost-effective infrastructure services.